 Build technology literacy into your business strategy

 Organizations that are doing this well are building tech fluency into their business strategy—not executing it as a separate initiative.
+They're creating a tech fluency program.
 For example, on Accenture’s path to creating a tech-fluent workforce, they identified their business goals, mapped those goals to their technology needs, determined what skills and knowledge their teams had, and then provided employees with the tools and content they needed to grow.

 Find a tech literacy champion